 Royal Vegas maintains high standards in obtaining an eCOGRA certificate to ensure the latter party runs every game through its random number generator (RNG) process to protect players from lopsided outcomes.
 Quite often, when the two global pioneers are driving the online casino technology, it’s easy to forget the contribution the affiliates tend to make for the cutting-edge difference.
 In this case, Crazy Tooth Studio, Foxium, NextGen Gaming, Northern Lights Gaming, and Rabcat play a pivotal part in ensuring the production line flows like good oil.

-To bump up value to the Rewards programme, the online casino operator offers Kiwis the opportunity to cash in their loyalty points.
-Not only that, but Royal Vegas also raises the stakes on its rivals in handing over the cash without any wagering requirement.
+To bump up the value of the Rewards programme, the online casino operator offers Kiwis the opportunity to cash in their loyalty points.
+Not only that, but Royal Vegas also raises the stakes for its rivals in handing over the cash without any wagering requirement.
 Now, that’s not something to sneeze at, never mind eclipse in the industry in breaking free from the humdrum of betting stakes and boosting one’s profit margins.

 The Royal Vegas VIP programme shifts into top gear the minute you create an account to place your first bet.
 Every dollar you wager equates to a loyalty point, which can be converted to bonus credits at your discretion.
-In a tiered system that mirrors other rivals’ VIP clubs, the Royal Vegas one adopts a bronze to invite-only prive´ qualification categories.
-Kiwis can land 2,499 points on just signing up to be adorned a bronze member.
+In a tiered system that mirrors other rivals’ VIP clubs, the Royal Vegas adopts a bronze to invite-only prove qualification categories.
+Kiwis can land 2,499 points by just signing up to be adorned as a bronze member.
 It goes without saying that the more you wager, the quicker you’ll yield points.

 So, sitting under a coastal tree, listening to the waves lapping the shores helps you strategize better rather than your gaming room?
 Don’t lose sleep over it Aotearoa New Zealand gamblers.
-Royal Vegas mobile online casino site and app will make that, and any other on-the-run preferences, a reality.
+Royal Vegas mobile online casino app and the site will make that, and any other on-the-run preferences, a reality.
 That includes any Kiwis chewing their fingernails because they aren’t too familiar with how mobile devices work.
 That’s because Royal Vegas has countless add-ons that will make the transition a stress-free exercise.

-Whether you want to use an app or the web-based avenue, the Royal Vegas site will provide a stable mobile platform.
-If installing software is second nature to you, then New Zealanders can download software from the Royal Vegas casino app for android or iOS devices.
-Play Store is the go-to for the android app while the Apple faithful will find theirs on iTunes.
+Whether you want to use an app or a web-based avenue, the Royal Vegas site will provide a stable mobile platform.
+If installing software is second nature to you, then New Zealanders can download software from the Royal Vegas casino app for Android or iOS devices.
+Play Store is the go-to for the Android app while the Apple faithful will find theirs on iTunes.
 If you dislike the idea of a run-around then go straight to the Royal Vegas online casino website to download the apps.

 Here’s why the Royal Vegas site stamps its supremacy as the king of online casinos.
 It offers a web-based platform that finds traction with any breed of devices.
 That equals instant access on any smartphone or tablet, coupled with a promise of a broad catalogue of desirable pokies and table/card games.
 Anytime new games are added, the mobile devices are in the frame.